Thriller (song): Composition

-Horror actor Vincent Price provided the spoken-word sequence around the mid-point of the song "Thriller".

 "Thriller" is a disco-funk song.
 It was written by the English songwriter Rod Temperton, who had previously written "Rock with You" and "Off the Wall" for Jackson's 1979 album Off the Wall.
 Temperton wanted to write something theatrical to suit Jackson's love of film.
 He improvised with bass and drum patterns until he developed the bassline that runs through the song, then wrote a chord progression that built to a climax.
 He recalled: "I wanted it to build and build–a bit like stretching an elastic band throughout the tune to heighten suspense."
-According to Hooktheory.com, the song is written in the key of C♯ Dorian (the second mode of the B major scale, in which C♯ is used as the tonic) with a moderate tempo of 118 beats per minute.
+According to Hooktheory.com, "Thriller" is in the key of C♯ Dorian (the second mode of the B major scale, in which C♯ is used as the tonic) with a moderate tempo of 118 beats per minute.
+Classic Pop likened the bassline to that of "Give It to Me Baby" by Rick James (1981) and the synth stabs to "1999" (1982) by Prince.

 Temperton's first version was titled "Starlight", with the chorus lyric: "Give me some starlight / Starlight sun".
 The production team, led by Quincy Jones, believed the song should be the title track, but they thought that "Starlight" was not a strong album title.
 Instead, they wanted something "mysterious" to match Jackson's "evolving persona".
 Temperton considered several titles, including "Midnight Man", which Jones felt was "going in the right direction".
 Finally, he conceived "Thriller", but worried that it was "a crap word to sing ...
 It sounded terrible!
 However, we got Michael to spit it into the microphone a few times and it worked."

 With the title decided, Temperton wrote lyrics within "a couple of hours".
 The intro features sound effects such as a creaking door, thunder, footsteps, winds, and howling wolves.
 For the ending, Temperton envisioned a spoken-word sequence, but did not know what form it should take.
 It was decided to have a famous voice from the horror genre perform it, and Jones's then-wife, Peggy Lipton, suggested her friend Vincent Price.
 Temperton composed the words for Price's part in a taxi on the way to the studio on the day of recording.